ipfs/js-dag-service/CONTRIBUTING.md

-# Contributing to Textile
+# Contributing

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Textile and its libraries, which are hosted in the [textileio](https://github.com/textileio) organization on GitHub.
+The following is a set of guidelines for contributing to this project.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents